Source: http://bit.ly/2UmfaAR Photographer: Eugene Zelenko CC License: http://bit.ly/2P4R3Ic

 Fairy Lantern Physical Description

-Most notably, the rather ethereal looking Fairy Lantern classifies as a perennial herb.
-The plant also produces a rather long, branching stem.
+Perhaps most importantly, the wonderfully ethereal looking Fairy Lantern classifies as a variety of perennial herb.
+It also qualifies as an approximately average-sized species.
+That’s because the plant also produces a comparatively long, branching stem.
 Generally this feature attains a height of roughly 11.8 in (30 cm).

-In addition, the lower leaves also typically grow longer than the stem itself.
-Further, these usually average around 15.75 in (40 cm) in length.
-These also most commonly remain throughout the life of the flower.
+In addition, it displays a somewhat unusual physical characteristic.
+This occurs due to the fact that the lower leaves typically grow longer than the stem itself.
+Further, this remarkable foliage usually averages around 15.75 in (40 cm) in length.
+Also worthy of note is the fact that these most commonly remain throughout the life of the flower.

-Generally, 2-3 other leaves also appear further up the stem of the plant.
-These commonly remain much shorter than the lower leaves and wither after the plant blooms.
-This makes for a rather unusual combination.
+Yet, these do not appear alone.
+In point of fact, generally, 2-3 other leaves also appear further up the stem of the plant.
+These commonly remain much shorter than the lower leaves.
+Additionally, this foliage typically withers and dies after the plant blooms.
+This characteristic makes for a highly unusual combination.

-The plant also may produce either a single bloom or a cluster of several.
+Quite remarkably, the gorgeous Fairy Lantern also may produce either a single bloom or a cluster of several.
 All of these may be either white, pink, or a pale yellow in color.
 These blooms also typically develop spherical in shape.
-Finally, the ends of the petals always touch each other and generally have a covering of fine hairs.
+Finally, the ends of the petals always touch each other and most commonly have a covering of fine hairs.

 - Kingdom: Plantae